2026 Legislative Priorities

 SB 5974

-We must modernize and align the laws governing sheriffs, chiefs, and marshals to enhance accountability, public trust, and confidence in law enforcement leadership.
-By clarifying eligibility requirements, certification standards, background check procedures, and the permissible use of volunteers, this legislation aims to promote professionalism, transparency, and consistency in law enforcement practices throughout Washington State.
+Modernizes and aligns the laws governing sheriffs, chiefs, and marshals to enhance accountability, public trust, and confidence in law enforcement leadership.
+By clarifying eligibility requirements, certification standards, background check procedures, and the permissible use of volunteers, this legislation promotes professionalism, transparency, and consistency in law enforcement practices throughout Washington.

 BILLS OF SUPPORT